acislab/CENTRA-website/README.md

 ```

 Advanced styling (via Bootstrap) can frequently be applied by adding the appropriate class immediately following
-the markdown element with the appropriate bootstrap class:
+the markdown element with special syntax in curly braces.
+In the previous example, the Bootstrap class was named "img-responsive".

+In the following example, the bootstrap class is named "table".

 ```markdown
 |  col1  |  col2  |